Elk River, Minnesota: Geography

-According to the United States Census Bureau, the city has a total area of 42.33 sqmi; 41.4 sqmi is land and 1.53 sqmi is water.
-The city's latitude and longitude are 45.313601° N and 93.5814° W.
+According to the United States Census Bureau, the city has an area of 43.810 sqmi, of which 42.326 sqmi is land and 1.484 sqmi (3.39%) is water.

 Elk River is bordered to the south by the Mississippi River.
 The Elk River meanders through Sherburne County to its terminus at the Mississippi River through the western side of Elk River, pausing at Lake Orono, created by a dam not far from its conjunction with the Mississippi River.

 Climate

 Elk River has a hot summer humid continental climate (Köppen Dfa).